mzettersten/word-choice/README.md

 ## Folders

-The folder data_analysis contains the following documents
+The repository contains the following documents

 - **raw_data**: raw data from Experiments 1-4
 - **processed_data**: processed data from Experiments 1-4 and the codebook for the resulting data